Introduction

 Step 5: Implement and Monitor

-Once finalized, implement your marketing policies and monitor their effectiveness.
+Once finalized, implement your marketing policies examples and monitor their effectiveness.
 Be prepared to make adjustments as needed based on performance data.

 Step 6: Review Regularly